icukovic/gingerbill.org-source/content/article/2021-11-30-memory-allocation-strategies-005.md

 This implementation is a common aspect in many `malloc` implementations, but note that most `malloc`s utilize multiple different memory allocation strategies that complement each other.

-I will not demonstrate how to implement this approach in this article at leave it as an small exercise for the reader.
+I will not demonstrate how to implement this approach in this article and leave it as an small exercise for the reader.
 The following diagram may help:

 ![Free List Red-Black Tree](/images/memory-allocation-strategies/free_list_allocator_red_black_tree.svg#center)